Middle-class squeeze: Job security changes

-Reducing the cost of healthcare, childcare, college tuition, and rent by either directly reducing the costs of these services or helping middle-class families pay for them, including education grants, debt forgiveness, more generous family leave, and free (subsidized) pre-school.

-Polls and perceptions

-According to a Survey on the Middle Class and Public Policy, just 38% of middle-class Americans say they live comfortably, and 77% believe that the country is headed in the wrong direction.
-Another 2008 report entitled "Inside the Middle Class: Bad Times Hit the Good Life" states that 78% of the middle class say it is more difficult now than it was five years ago.
-The middle class also responded that 72% believe they are economically less secure than ten years ago and almost twice the number of Americans claimed they were concerned about their personal economic stability.
-Showing that, overwhelmingly, the American people believe the middle class is being squeezed and are in a worse economic position than they were even 5 years ago.
+Debt

+Debt is cited as a cause of middle-class squeeze, especially when interest rates are high (which raises monthly debt payments).

 Criticism

 In a 2012 Brookings Institution article, economist Richard Burkhauser blames a misleading and narrow focus on the 1 percent as well as a dishonestly narrow definition of “income” that ignores the value of non-monetary work benefits and government transfer payments for propagating the myth.
 He argues that if the value of government benefits and payments to low-income Americans is included, the problem of income inequality comes into question.
-Burkhauser calculates the impact of government transfers, the value of health insurance not paid for by households and the decline in household size to find that the bottom 20 percent had about 25 percent more income in 2007 than 1979 thus it could be seen that the bottom is in fact moving up.
+Burkhauser calculates the impact of government transfers, the value of health insurance not paid for by households and the decline in household size to find that the bottom 20 percent had about 25 percent more income in 2007 than 1979; thus, it could be seen that the bottom is in fact moving up.

-When comparing household incomes over time, critics of the middle-class squeeze emphasis the need to look at identical households.
+When comparing household incomes over time, critics of the middle-class squeeze emphasise the need to look at identical households.
 The U.S. Census Bureau defines a household as one or more persons living in the same abode.
-Fifty years ago, only 15% of all U.S. households had a single occupant however by 2017 that percentage had nearly doubled, to 28% percent.
-Thus, the typical household today is much smaller which could be causing a perceived shrinkage.
+Fifty years ago, only 15% of all U.S. households had a single occupant; however, by 2017, that percentage had nearly doubled to 28% percent.
+Thus, the typical household today is much smaller, which could be causing a perceived shrinkage.